huggingface/datasets/datasets/openslr/README.md

 ### Data Fields

-- `path`: The path to the audio file.
 - `audio`: A dictionary containing the path to the downloaded audio file, the decoded audio array, and the sampling rate.
 Note that when accessing the audio column: `dataset[0]["audio"]` the audio file is automatically decoded and resampled to `dataset.features["audio"].sampling_rate`.
 Decoding and resampling of a large number of audio files might